How to Make the Perfect Heartburn-Fighting Salad

 Heartburn is caused by a variety of lifestyle factors, not just food.
 Yes, some foods can increase the amount of stomach acid that refluxes into your esophagus, but other causes can include pregnancy, smoking, and certain over-the-counter drugs like aspirin.
-You can treat heartburn with an over-the-counter medication, like Genexa Heartburn Fix, a calcium carbonate antacid made with organic and non-GMO ingredients.
+You can treat heartburn with an over-the-counter medication, like Genexa Antacid Maximum Strength, a calcium carbonate antacid made with organic and non-GMO ingredients.

 No matter what the cause is for your heartburn, changing your diet can still help alleviate some of your discomfort.
 Dr. Joel Kahn, Genexa medical advisor, recommends trying an elimination diet to find out what triggers your heartburn symptoms.